September 29, 2020

 Comply or Explain.
 These obligations follow a “comply or explain why” model.
 The securities regulators monitor circulars for compliance with all disclosure obligations, assessing both the robustness of the disclosure and the explanations for non-compliance.

 Impact.
-As of December 2023, the diversity disclosure obligations will have been in effect for nine full proxy years.
-On October 25, 2023, the CSA issued its Review of Disclosure Regarding Women on Boards and in Executive Officer Positions Year 9 Report detailing trends based on a review sample of 602 issuers.
-The Report indicates that while progress, particularly on boards, continues, it’s still slow going, especially in the C-Suite generally, and in the C-Suites of the Technology and Oil & Gas sectors specifically:
+As of December 2024, the diversity disclosure obligations will have been in effect for ten full proxy years.
+On October 30, 2024, the CSA issued its Review of Disclosure Regarding Women on Boards and in Executive Officer Positions Year 10 Report detailing trends based on a review sample of 574 of the 709 issuers subject to the disclosure requirements.
+The Report indicates that while progress, particularly on boards, continues, it’s still slow going, especially in the C-Suite generally, and in the C-Suites of the Technology, Biotechnology and Oil & Gas sectors specifically:

 The Report also suggests, however, that those corporations that have implemented the mechanisms they are required to disclose have achieved a higher level of gender diversity than those that have not: